18F/eng-hiring/_pages/phone-screens.md

 #### Consulting and coaching

-We are a consulting organization.
-This role involves consulting — creating clarity around problems both technical and people-oriented, understanding and processing resistance to change, and applying your technical expertise to advise how a project will be most successful.
-As a consultant, we operate with influence but without authority on projects.
+We are a consulting organization, and this role is focused on consulting; that is:

+- creating clarity around problems both technical and people-oriented,
+- understanding and processing resistance to change,
+- and applying your technical expertise to advise how a project will be most successful.

 - "Technical problems aren’t always the hardest problems we face.
 Can you tell me about a time when you've needed to solve a problem that had a non-technical dimension?
 How did you approach it?"
 - "Can you tell me about a time when you've been on a project with multiple competing stakeholders and how you navigated it?"